isaiahehlert/Portfolio/Projects/Botium-Audit/Reflection.md

-# 🧠 Audit Reflection – Botium Toys
+# 🧠 Audit Reflection – Botium Toys (Updated)

 > This audit project was completed as part of my coursework for the Google Cybersecurity Certificate.
-I followed the course readings and activities closely, using the NIST Cybersecurity Framework to guide the structure of my audit.
-I wrote each section based on what I learned in class, and used the provided scenario (Botium Toys) to apply the concepts in a realistic way.
-The process helped me practice identifying risks, categorizing controls, and documenting findings professionally.
+I followed course materials, applied the NIST Cybersecurity Framework, and used a structured internal audit scenario to evaluate risks, controls, and compliance gaps.
+The findings and recommendations are my own, based on an analysis of the fictional company Botium Toys.

+---

 ### 1. What part of the audit process was most challenging for you?

-Identifying specific risks and aligning them with the appropriate control categories and types was the most challenging.
-It required thinking like both a technician and a policy manager, which helped me realize how interdisciplinary cybersecurity truly is.
+The most challenging part was identifying and organizing missing controls by category and type.
+It required me to understand the purpose behind each control and evaluate real-world consequences of not having them in place, especially when interpreting complex risks like data encryption or backup failure.

 ---

 ### 2. What part of the audit process was most interesting?

-Creating the mitigation plan was the most interesting.
-It felt like real-world problem-solving—identifying gaps and strategically selecting fixes that balance cost, compliance, and effectiveness.
+Building the mitigation plan was the most interesting.
+It felt like real-world problem-solving—connecting risk to actual fixes.
+I enjoyed recommending control solutions that not only solve the problem but also align with compliance frameworks like PCI DSS and GDPR.

 ---

 ### 3. Which control category do you think is most important for this organization?

-Administrative controls are critical at this stage.
-Botium Toys is growing fast, and clear policies, training, and role separation are necessary to reduce internal risk and build a sustainable security culture.
+Administrative controls are crucial for Botium Toys.
+Without proper policies like access control, password management, and employee training, even the best technical tools won’t be used correctly.
+This company needs structure and standards to support their growing infrastructure.

 ---

 ### 4. How can this audit process be applied in a real-world organization?

-This exact process—scope, assess, mitigate, report—is the foundation of security auditing.
-Any real-world company can use this format to prepare for external audits or improve internal controls proactively.
+This process mirrors how internal audits work in small businesses.
+It can be applied to evaluate control implementation, identify risk-prone areas, and ensure that regulatory requirements are being met.
+It also helps business owners understand the value of preventative security.

 ---

 ### 5. What did you learn from this activity?

-I learned how to break down risk into manageable categories, communicate security concerns clearly, and build practical solutions based on best practices.
-It gave me confidence that I can handle entry-level audit and compliance tasks in a real job setting.
+I learned how to walk through an audit from beginning to end.
+I now feel more confident in identifying risks, categorizing controls, and writing professional audit documentation.
+This exercise gave me a hands-on perspective that connects theory to practice.